linq2db/linq2db.EntityFrameworkCore/README.md

 }
 ```

 You can use all `LINQ To DB` extension functions in your EF linq queries.
-Just ensure you have called `ToLinqToDB()` function before materializing objects.
+Just ensure you have called `ToLinqToDB()` function before materializing objects for synchronous methods.

+Since EF Core have defined it's own asynchronous methods, we have to duplicate them to resolve naming collisions.
+Async methods have the same name but with `LinqToDB` suffix.
+E.g. `ToListAsyncLinqToDB()`, `SumAsyncLinqToDB()`, ect.
+The same methods are added whe you need `EF Core` query processing but there is collision with `LINQ To DB` and they have extensions with `EF` suffix - `ToListAsyncEF()`, `SumAsyncEF()`, ect.

 ```cs
 using (var ctx = CreateAdventureWorksContext())